 My bowl of combination pho included almost the same ingredients, with two variations.
-There was no tripe, but thinly sliced white onion floated in the broth.
-That’s a traditional ingredient, Trinh said.
+There's no tripe, but thinly sliced white onion floated in the broth.
+That's a traditional ingredient, Trinh said.

-The broth here was mild and almost clear.
-My bowl of combination and Trinh’s bowl of brisket didn’t have as much fat floating on the top as Thuy’s and Niz’s bowls of rare beef.
-Trinh said the rare beef pho has more fat because the beef, which is put in the broth raw, doesn’t add the same flavor as cooked beef does.
-The balance of noodles and meat was right, and the noodles were cooked al dente.
+The broth here is mild and almost clear.
+My bowl of combination and Trinh's bowl of brisket didn't have as much fat floating on the top as Thuy's and Niz's bowls of rare beef.
+Trinh said the rare beef pho has more fat because the beef, which is put in the broth raw, doesn't add the same flavor as cooked beef does.
+The balance of noodles and meat is right, and the noodles are cooked al dente.

 Then it was decision time.

 Trinh was divided.
 She liked the meat and noodles at New Gold Mountain.
 But she liked the broth at Saigon.